DataDog/datadog-go/README.md

 ## Usage

-Start by creating a new client instance with the appropriate configuration options:
+Start by creating a new client:

 ```go
 client, err := statsd.New("127.0.0.1:8125",